Xin (Alice) Zhao

 Welcome!

 Hi!
-I am an Assistant Professor (晨晖学者)in Department of Educational Psychology at East China Normal University (华东师范大学), Shanghai, China.
+I am an Associate Professor in Department of Educational Psychology at East China Normal University (华东师范大学), Shanghai, China.
 I study children's social cognitive development.
 Specifically, my research program centers around children's developing understanding of choice and constraints across cultures, as well as its implications on children's behavioral regulation and social evaluations.

 My research